-- When conducting third-party fundraising initiatives involving prizes or draws, a participant (Rider or Crew) must first consult with Toronto People With AIDS Foundation to ensure that all initiatives adhere to municipal, provincial and federal laws and requirements.
-For example, it is illegal for PWA to provide charitable receipts when a donor receives a benefit such as a raffle ticket and all raffles must be licensed through Alcohol & Gaming Commission of Ontario (AGCO) and the City of Toronto.
+- When conducting third-party fundraising initiatives involving prizes or draws, a participant (Rider or Crew) must first consult with the Toronto People With AIDS Foundation to ensure that all initiatives adhere to municipal, provincial and federal laws and requirements.
+For example, it is illegal for PWA to provide charitable receipts when a donor receives a benefit such as a raffle ticket, and all raffles must be licensed through Alcohol & Gaming Commission of Ontario (AGCO) and the City of Toronto.

 - The Toronto People With AIDS Foundation will not tolerate any form of harassment (physical, sexual or verbal) or discrimination during the Friends For Life Bike Rally event, at any training rides or events.
-Any form of harassment or discrimination should be reported immediately to Bike Rally support (Team Leads, Steering Committee, Co-Chairs or PWA staff).
+Any form of harassment or discrimination should be reported immediately to Bike Rally leadership (Team Leads, Steering Committee, Co-Chairs or PWA staff).

 - Participants of the Bike Rally act as representatives of the Toronto People With AIDS Foundation, and as such, must act in a manner that is appropriate for said role.